• Deutsch English

 Bronze Age flap axe

-Hardly anyone realises what historical ground we walk on every day.
-Germany's soils still harbour incredible treasures from extinct cultures, from people who lived, loved and suffered long before us.
-Coins, jewellery, precious stones, weapons and many other valuables have been buried in our soils at all times of war.
+Hardly anyone is aware of the historical ground we walk on every day.
+Germany's soils still contain incredible treasures from extinct cultures, from people who lived, loved and suffered long before us.
+Coins, jewelry, precious stones, weapons and many other valuables have been buried in our soils at all times of war.
 Tumulus people, Celts, Romans, Germanic tribes, Vikings, Huns, Swedes and French, they all hid and buried their treasures in Germany.
 At the end of the Second World War alone, hundreds of thousands (!) of holes were dug to quickly protect their own assets from the enemy and to get rid of evidence of membership of the Nazi regime.

 A large part has never been dug up again, whether because our parents and ancestors were captured, murdered or died in the chaos of war.
-Discovering all these small and large treasures is not only historically meaningful and important but also an adventure that will inspire you, the adventure - treasure hunt!
+Discovering all these small and large treasures is not only historically meaningful and important but also an adventure that will inspire you.
+Adventure - treasure hunt!

 What do I want to find and where can I find it?